Mon - Thu: 9:00am to 8:00pm

 From an initial 80 books at the North West Mounted Police Barracks, to the stand-alone facility a mere few blocks away 100 years later that is on the verge of an exciting expansion, the Fort Saskatchewan Public Library is a proud testimony to the initiative and dedication of those pioneers long ago.
 If only Mr. A.M.
 Sutherland or Marion Rogers could return to the Fort and see what has been achieved in our library since they left so many years ago.
 Their eyes would open wide in astonishment!

-Adapted from “ 100 Years of Lending in Fort Saskatchewan ” by Rose Ann Johnston, former Library Trustee (2004).
+Adapted from “ 100 Years of Lending in Fort Saskatchewan ” by Rose Ann Johnston, former Library Trustee (2004) and the Fort Record (various years).

 There are a variety of programs available for all ages.